Mott transition and ferrimagnetism in the Hubbard model on the anisotropic kagom\'e lattice: Abstract

 \section{Abstract}

-Mott transition and ferrimagnetism are studied in the Hubbard model on the anisotropic kagom\'e lattice using the variational cluster approximation and the phase diagram at zero temperature and half-filling is determined.
+Mott transition and ferrimagnetism are studied in the Hubbard model on the anisotropic kagom\'e lattice using the variational cluster approximation and the phase diagram at zero temperature and half-filling is analyzed.
 The ferrimagnetic phase rapidly grows as the geometric frustration is relaxed, and the Mott insulator phase disappears in moderately frustrated region, showing that the ferrimagnetic fluctuations stemming from the relaxation of the geometric frustration is enhanced by the electron correlations.
 In metallic phase, heavy fermion behavior is observed and mass enhancement factor is computed.
 Enhancement of effective spatial anisotropy by the electron correlations is also confirmed in moderately frustrated region, and its effect on heavy fermion behavior is examined.

+Effect of geometric frustration is one of the most important subjects actively studied in the field of strongly correlated electron systems.
+For instance, the heavy fermion behavior in $\mathrm{LiV_2O_4}$ \cite{kondo97,jonsson07} with pyrochlore lattice structure, and the spin liquid states in the triangular-lattice organic materials $\kappa$-(BEDT-TTF)$_2\mathrm{X}$ \cite{lefebvre00,shimizu03,kagawa04} and herbertsmithite $\mathrm{ZnCu3(OH)_6Cl_2}$ with kagom\'e lattice structure \cite{helton07,mendels07} have attracted a lot of attentions.

-Electron systems with geometric frustration play an important role to reveal the nature of the Mott trantision and physics related to it, e.g., heavy fermion behavior and spin liquids.
-When spatial anisotropy is introduced in systems with geometric frustration, the interplay between the spin fluctuations and Mott transition appears as a new feature and provides unique phenomena which take place neither in the unfrustrared nor fully frustrated systems.
-A reentrant behavior of the Mott transition observed in the $\kappa$-(BEDT-TTF)$\mathrm{_2Cu[N(CN)_2]Cl}$ under pressure \cite{lefebvre00,kagawa04} is an interesting example realized on an anisotropic triangular-lattice, where that behavior stems from the enhancement of the antiferromagnetic fluctuations due to the electron correlations.\cite{ohashi08}
+When spatial anisotropy is introduced in systems with geometric frustration, the interplay between the spin fluctuations and Mott transition appears as a new feature and provides unique phenomena which take place neither in the unfrustrated nor fully frustrated systems.
+A reentrant behavior of the Mott transition observed in the $\kappa$-(DEBT-TTY)$\mathrm{_2Cu[N(CM)_2]Cl}$ under pressure \cite{lefebvre00,kagawa04} is an interesting example realized on an anisotropic triangular-lattice, where that behavior stems from the enhancement of the antiferromagnetic fluctuations due to the electron correlations.\cite{ohashi08,liebsch09}